Mississippi College logo

 2026

-Scheduled to change its name to Mississippi Christian University
+Scheduled to be renamed Mississippi Christian University.

 Schools & Colleges